25 Best Red Wines to Pair with Cheese (Old & New World)

 Inglenook Cabernet Sauvignon is born from the revered Napa Valley, a region synonymous with world-class Cabernet Sauvignon wines.
 The estate’s historical significance and commitment to excellence contribute to wines that embody Napa’s winemaking legacy.

 This red wine’s bouquet is an enchanting interplay of dark fruits, with blackberries and cassis leading the way.
-Hints of cedar, tobacco, and a touch of vanilla add layers of complexity, evoking the essence of the oak aging process.
+Hints of cedar, tobacco, and a touch of vanilla add layers of complexity, evoking the essence of the oak ageing process.

 As for flavour, Inglenook Cabernet Sauvignon mirrors the aroma profile.
 Indeed, ripe black cherries, plums and a touch of blackcurrant create a lavish tapestry of richness.
 Velvety tannins provide structure, while a subtle earthy undertone adds depth.
 The wine’s finish is marked by a harmonious balance of fruit and oak, leaving a lasting impression of Napa’s elegance.